-Chill training: the best gear for winter running
+Best winter running gear for cold weather sprints in 2020 | Stuff

 Light, bright and good for up to 10 hours on a full charge, a built-in clip makes attaching the Pixel a cinch, while the option to switch the colour from red to white means you can also use one on your handlebars if you’re foolhardy enough to attempt a February duathlon.

-Under Armour Qualifier ColdGear Tights (£75)
+Under Armour Rush ColdGear

 Want second-skin insulation for your chilly pins?
-You could smear lard on your legs like on old-school open-water swimmer.
+You could smear lard on your legs like on an old-school open-water swimmer.
 Or, for skin-tight warmth that’s less likely to get you chucked off the bus home, try these running tights from Under Armour.

 Designed to fit close for better performance, the compression leggings are equal parts soft, sweat-wicking and breathable.
 Like lard, they’re chafe-free and contour-hugging.
-Unlike lard, they feature reflective elements on the ankles and an expandable, water resistant pocket under the waistband for bounce-free smartphone storage.
-Oh, and they’re suitable for vegetarians.
+Unlike Lard, they’re made of soft four-way stretch fabric that’s designed to reflect energy back into your muscles.

+Under Armour also ships a matching hoodie and Seamless Mock base layer.
+It’s all in the ColdGear series.

 Hot beats won’t thaw the frost beneath your feet, but they might just spur you on to a seasonal PB.
 For toasty tunes to keep you moving, add these wireless earbuds to your winter running ensemble.